Zuehlke/training-angular2/Exercises/Exercise 2/README.md

         CommonModule
     ],
     declarations: [
         ExpenseOverviewComponent
     ],
     providers: [
         ExpenseService
     ]
   })
   ```

 #### 3. Load the data ####

-1. Add a public field named "expenses" of the type `Expense[]` to the `ExpenseOverview` component.
+1. Add a public field named "expenses" of the type `ExpenseRecord[]` to the `ExpenseOverview` component.
 1. Let the `ExpenseOverview` component implement the `OnInit` interface.
 1. Insert a constructor taking the `ExpenseService` as a parameter and initializing a private field from it.
 1. Implement the `ngOnInit()` method to invoke the `getExpenses()` method of the `ExpenseService`.